samcday/blob-wrangler/README.md

   files must be copied; this folder will be created if it doesn't exist
 * `files`: an array of filenames; those are the firmware files to be copied by `droid-juicer`
-* `divert` (optional): a boolean indicating whether `droid-juicer` should create a "diversion" (using `dpkg-divert`) for this file; this ensures other packages can't overwrite the extracted firmware and is recommended for firmware files with "generic" names (i.e. none of the file itself and the directory tree containing it include the device's name)

 Example configurations can be found in the [configs](configs) folder.